nashville-software-school/client-side-mastery/book-6-honey-rae-repairs/chapters/HONEY_AUTHENTICATION.md

    1. `Login.css`
    1. `logo.png`

-**Check for react-router-dom useHistory()** You may need to import the `useHistory` into your Login and Register components and then invoke it.

 ## Register an Account

 Once you have made all these changes, you should be presented with the Register/Login view.
 Create an account by filling out the registration form.
 When you complete that, you will immediately see your main view.

-You will also now see a new entry in your local storage.
+You will also now see a new entry in your local storage named `honey_customer` with a numeric value.

-**NOTE ABOUT A "USER ALREADY EXISTS" ERROR:** If you're seeing this message the first time registering a user, try going into your database json file and adding an `email` to any objects in the `customers` array
+If you're unsure how to verify this, watch the quick [Chrome DevTools Tutorial 8:Application Tab, Local Storage and Cookies](https://youtu.be/XSfTz9SZjTM?t=76) video to review how to look in local storage.